g-uva/GreenDIGIT-AuthServer/README.md

 - [ ] Integrate `POST` service for CNR database—do this programmatically.
 - [ ] Deploy and connect CIM service (transformation).
 - [ ] Further discussions will determine the best approach for transforming and storing metrics, as well as any additional integration requirements.

+- [ ] Verify that the retain-db is working.
+- [ ] Add replicas for the retain-db
+- [ ] Add automatic fetch of the GOC DB.
+If not done for one hour at least, fetch again on event-driven.
+- [ ] Convert raw metrics to a energy_kWh (for the CI calculation)

 ## Contact & Questions
 **Contact:**